goranshj2000/T5--SimpleTransformer/README.md

 # Transfer Learning with a Unified Text-to-Text Transformer
 Implementing the paper [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/pdf/1910.10683.pdf).
-This was the final course project for the course Neural Networks and Fuzzy logic at BITS Pilani.

 ## Overview
 The ***T5*** (Text-To-Text Transfer Transformer) model was the product of a large-scale study conducted to explore the limits of transfer learning.
 It builds upon popular architectures like GPT, BERT, and RoBERTa(to name only a few) models that utilized Transfer Learning with incredible success.
 While BERT-like models can be fine-tuned to perform a variety of tasks, the constraints of the architecture mean that each model can perform only one task.